preciofishbone/OmniaDocs/web-content-management/news/related-news/index.rst

 Related News
 ===========================

-The Related News control display news articles that share any enterprise keyword with the current news article.
+The Related News control display news articles that share any enterprise keyword, or any of the defined properties, with the current news article.

 Here's an example: